IWLTechnology/iwltech-utils/README.md

 To install, simply clone this repository, make install-now executable, then run it.
 The usage is printed after install when you run iwltech.

 #### Dependencies

-Some dependencies are required to run this script, which need to be installed beforehand.
     dnf
     bash
     basic utilities such as git, grep, cut, mv, cp, cd, mkdir, sudo, chmod, tar